 Telemedicine gives patients better and more access to doctors than ever before.
 According to the American Hospital Association, nearly three-quarters of Americans say they’d use telemedicine.
 More than three-quarters say they care more about access than human interaction.
 70 percent say they’re comfortable talking to their healthcare providers over text, video, or email.
 And 30 percent use computers or a mobile device to look for medical information.

-More and more people are interested in telemedicine.
+More and more people are interested in telemedicine jobs.
 It’s the future of the medical industry.
 Below are five reasons that telemedicine is right for you.